-By Linda Abbott, L.M.H.C., Consultant, TNG Consulting, LLC
+By: Linda Abbott, L.M.H.C., Consultant, TNG Consulting, LLC

 In this series, we continue to explore the updated NABITA Industry Standards for Behavioral Intervention Teams.
 These standards offer proactive guidance to BITs in developing effective approaches for preventing harm and enhancing safety.
 Standard 9 emphasizes the importance of educating the community about recognizing behaviors and making referrals to the BIT.
 By doing so, it helps to improve overall safety.